 If you’re looking for a business opportunity with low startup costs that you can potentially grow into a large, sustainable business, then consider the hot dog cart industry.
-It’s easy to get started in this field, and unlike businesses where you need to purchase large amounts of inventory and equipment, your initial purchases for a cart business will be minimal.
+It’s easy to get started in this field.
+Unlike businesses where you need to purchase large amounts of inventory and equipment, your initial purchases for a cart business will be minimal.
 While there’s plenty of competition, if you’re creative, you can help to set your cart apart from others and build your venture into a profitable business.

 Hot dog cart businesses provide convenient food on the go.
 These carts are often found on the sidewalks in cities, in parks, in business districts, at construction sites and parking lots, and at festivals and events, too.
 These carts offer the advantage of being easily portable, so owners can seek out the highest-traffic areas where they stand the chance of making the best sales each day.

 Most carts offer hot dogs with a variety of toppings, as well as an assortment of drinks.
 Some also offer chips and other sides.
-Cart setups can range from the basic cart small enough to be pulled behind a bicycle, to more elaborate carts that are towed behind vehicles.
+Cart setups can range from the basic cart small enough to be pulled behind a bicycle to more elaborate carts that are towed behind vehicles.

 In 2020, the market is expected to bring in $4 billion in revenue.
-The 71,992 businesses in existence employ 84,679 people.
+The 71,992 businesses in existence, employ 84,679 people.

 Multiple trends have shaped the hot dog industry.
 According to Smart Meetings, one of those trends is an increase in hot dog localization.
 Different types of hot dogs and different toppings have developed identities associated with different cities, like the New York Style dog and the Michigan Coney Island dog.
 These regional associations give vendors a chance to offer variety and unique options in their menus to appeal to both tourists and locals.

 Vendors can also embrace the growing trend of the toppings bar.
 Rather than present hot dogs prepared with particular topping combinations, a toppings bar lets consumers go wild and create their dogs to their personal preferences.
-Unique toppings, like lettuce, guacamole, Fritos, mushrooms, and sour cream can give customers a chance to get creative, getting them excited about hot dogs.
-This variety also encourages repeat customers, since they can create a different hot dog during every visit.
+Unique toppings, like lettuce, guacamole, Fritos, mushrooms, and sour cream, can give customers a chance to get creative, getting them excited about hot dogs.
+This variety also encourages repeat customers since they can create a different hot dog during every visit.